heptarch/heptarch.github.io/drafts/demon.md

 "entanglement" corpuscules per cubic metre.
 If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be enough to supply the dæmon's needs.
 (Consult Foster and Grant about raising temperatures.)
-But what happens after entropy delivered?
+But what happens after entropy is delivered?
 <br>
 </font>
 </div>